quepasajefe/trading-library/transcripts-raw/07-investigating.md

-# Investigating - 2025 Models Series Lecture
+# Investigating - 2025 Model Series Lecture 07

 Hope that you are doing well.
 Welcome to this new lecture of the 2025 Models series.
 This lecture is in a bit of a different format than what you're used to within this series, and the reason why is because I want to create a raw lecture for you in which I share with you how to actually investigate what I've taught so far.